-Multi-compartment compliance aids were prepared by the pharmacy for approximately 35 people based in the community.
-The manager said that she had tried to arrange for the compliance aids to be dispensed at a nearby branch due to the lack of space but that it had not yet happened.
-She was in talks with the regional manager to progress the move.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 120 people based in the community.
+The pharmacy was currently at capacity and held a short waiting list.
+The pharmacy worked with the GP practice to decide if a compliance aid was the most appropriate solution for a person requesting it.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.